wkokgit/Node-Solid-Server-on-Cordova/README.md

 The following package is used to be able to run a node server on mobile: https://github.com/JaneaSystems/nodejs-mobile-cordova

-The following packe is the node-solid-server: https://github.com/solid/node-solid-server
+The following package is the node-solid-server: https://github.com/solid/node-solid-server

 ---